 Molly described for us what a typical day at the centre which deals with young victims of sexual abuse was like.

-“It was nice because we had the structure of having the kids at home which made it feel a lot more organised otherwise it would have felt quite empty.
-We’d get up quite early to get the little ones up out of bed, change nappies and get everyone off to school.
+“All the volunteers would get up quite early to get the children up out of bed, change nappies and get everyone off to school.
 There was always at least one other person in the house helping us out in the mornings because it was a little chaotic.
 We’d have a bit of time to have breakfast ourselves and then around 8:30 we’d get picked up.
 Shadowing Mildred was the best.
 We’d go around the police stations and courts and basically just helped out with whatever she was doing.
 We’d normally get back around 5 pm and look after the kids when they came home from schools and do bath times and homework and play with them and then they’d be in bed by eight.”

 “That was pretty incredible, I loved court stuff.
 Before I went to the courts I did talks in schools and we had so many girls come up and give their statements to us so we knew what happens initially when a case opens so we knew that part but we didn’t know how it ended or where it went from there.
 Going to the court was the perfect follow up to that.
 The one we went to was in Zulu so I didn’t really understand that much what was going on but it was a trial of a man who had been accused of rape and it turned out he knew the victim so it goes quite intense.
 He was let out on bail.
 It was really interesting but also a really harrowing moment in the two weeks because it showed how people fell through the cracks in that he was allowed to walk free.
 That was pretty hard.
 All of the pretty difficult stuff was made better by having Mildred with us.
 The judge stuff and the law stuff felt pretty depressing at times.
 Being given access to the front seat in the court was such an experience, they’re quite small so you’re right in the middle of it and Mildred is such a big figure that you get in all the interesting situations.”